cfengine/documentation/resources/additional-topics/devops.markdown

 ### Expressing loops in CFEngine

 Lists and loops go hand in hand, and they are a very effective way of reducing syntax and simplifying the expression of intent.
-Saying `do this to all the following' is generally easier to comprehend than `do this to the first, do this to the next,...' and so on, because our brains are wired to see patterns.
+Saying _do this to all the following_ is generally easier to comprehend than _do this to the first, do this to the next,..._ and so on, because our brains are wired to see patterns.

 Thus, loops are as useful for configuration as for programming.
 We only want to simplify the syntax once again to hide redundant words like `foreach`.
 To do